rogermasclans/measuring_the_commercial_potential_of_science/README.md

 For users who find container management challenging, we've also provided simplified notebook versions that can be easily used, for instance, via Google Colab.

+A dataset with the commercial potential measures is available at https://zenodo.org/records/10815144

+If you use the code or data, please cite Masclans, R., Hasan, S., & Cohen, W. M. (2024).
+Measuring the Commercial Potential of Science (No. w32262).
+National Bureau of Economic Research.

 ## Content
 - `trainer-docker` and `predictions-docker`: Directories with code to train and get predictions within a containerized environment, using Docker.
 - `revamped_abstracts_chatgpt_api.py`: Python code to make abstracts more commercially appealing using ChatGPT, via API.
 Used to assess the robustness of the model to the use of topical, commercially-oriented language.